Southampton-RSG/qubox-workshop-iucr-2023/README.md

    git clone https://github.com/Southampton-RSG/qubox-workshop-iucr-2023.git
    ```

-  _Alternatively, you can download a zip file with the contents of this repository [here](https://github.com/Southampton-RSG/qubox-workshop-iucr-2023/archive/refs/tags/v1.3.0.zip).
+  _Alternatively, click on [this link](https://github.com/Southampton-RSG/qubox-workshop-iucr-2023/archive/refs/tags/v1.3.0.zip) to download a zip file with the contents of this repository.
 Once downloaded, extract this to a location of your choice._

 - Open a terminal / PowerShell and change into the cloned repository (or extracted folder).